Problems? You can also read it on Inkitt, Royal Road, Scribblehub, and ao3.

 “It’s soda,” Will said to him.
 “Try it.”

 So this was the mysterious beverage banned in California.
 His father often talked about how he missed it.
 Jake took a small sip.
-The fizzling sensation assaulted his mouth, and it was way too sweet.
-He nearly spat it out.
-How much sugar did they put in it?
+The fizzling sensation assaulted his mouth, and it was sickeningly sweet.
+He tried to force it down, but it came right back up.

 “That good, huh?”
 Barry grinned.
 “The Henderson’s should be here any minute.
-They’ve got a little sister your age.
-She is drop-dead gorgeous.
-I’d take her for myself if I wasn’t already married to this old thing.”
+They’ve got a beautiful younger sister your age.
+Like Stella here used to be.”
+There was a hint of amusement in his voice.
+“Remember those days, dear?”

 ~~~~~